Tomer-3431/RobotCode1/src/main/README.txt

 task 7 is the entrie of Task7
 https://github.com/Tomer-3431/RobotCode1/blob/43c143e7fff8ff587179b1adeec59a9fe800f866/src/main/java/frc/robot/commands/Task7.java

-I hope the code works I didn't have time to test on the robot so I hope it works
+I hope the code works and you like them.
+I didn't have time to test on the robot so I hope it works

-AKA:
-I hope the links works  too
+AKA:{

-if not i blame tohna
+    if not i blame tohna;
+    }